A Comprehensive Study of Jailbreak Attack versus Defense for Large Language Models: Discussion

 \subsection{Enhancing Defense Mechanisms Against Diverse Malicious Queries}

 Our research underscores the imperative need for robust defense mechanisms to be rigorously evaluated against a broad spectrum of malicious queries.
-The development of a uniform and standardized evaluation methodology emerges as a pivotal challenge within the realm of defense strategies.
-Present techniques, as outlined by Kumar et al.~\citep{kumar2023certifying}, Robey et al.~\citep{robey2023smoothllm}, and Cao et al.~\citep{cao2023defending}, rely on predefined sets that frequently misclassify benign responses, such as "I'm sorry, I do not understand," as malicious.
+The development of a uniform and standardized evaluation methodology emerges as a primary challenge within the realm of defense strategies.
+Present techniques, as outlined by~\citet{kumar2023certifying}, ~\citet{robey2023smoothllm}, and~\citet{cao2023defending}, rely on predefined sets that frequently misclassify benign responses, such as "I'm sorry, I do not understand," as malicious.
 This issue of misclassification becomes even more pronounced when incorporating models like GPT-4 with these sets, as GPT-4's limitations in generating contextually accurate responses can lead to benign inputs being wrongly identified as malicious, as illustrated in Figure~\ref{fig:gpt4eval}.

+The lack of a uniform evaluation methodology is also reflected by the challenge, \textbf{Detection Constraints}.
+Although \citep{openaimoderation} categorizes several forms of toxic content, the diversity in expressions and responses can overwhelm sophisticated classifiers, as evidenced by the performance of the ModerationAPI.
+Moreover, the efficacy of detection models is inherently limited by their model characteristics, such as the number of parameters, model structure and training dataset, etc.

-Moreover, our analysis reveals that the efficacy of existing defense strategies is generally insufficient.
+Moreover, our analysis reveals that another challenge, \textbf{Cost Concerns}.
 While the Bergeron method shows promise, its effectiveness is limited by its dependence on LLMs and the use of predefined prompts for processing and verification, which not only undermines its reliability but also entails substantial operational costs.

-Proposals by Kumar et al., Robey et al., and Cao et al. for identifying malicious prompts through suffix addition demonstrate potential but struggle with scalability issues, particularly when dealing with complex natural language inputs.
+Another concern is \textbf{Latency Issues}.
+In our experiments, we observed that references RALLM~\citep{cao2023defending} and Smooth-LLM~\citep{robey2023smoothllm} exhibit significantly longer processing times for queries and struggle with scalability issues, particularly when dealing with complex natural language inputs.
+This issue is attributable to their design approach, which involves repeatedly checking a single prompt variation, consequently prolonging the defense time.
+A similar issue was also noted in our preliminary experiments with RAIN~\citep{li2023rain}.